 Total Access was a decade old when company leaders realized they needed to change the way the firm handled scaffold design.
 The company’s draftsmen were relying on old-fashioned pencil and paper to sketch out designs.
 Operations managers were spending unnecessary time making gear lists by hand, and measurements such as weights, allocation and loadings required manually populating a spreadsheet and an element of guesswork.
 As a whole, the design process was needlessly costly and time-consuming.

 Recent legislation in New Zealand tightened laws around health and safety in construction.
 Meeting stringent standards to receive approval from an engineer became even more difficult without a technical drawing.
 For a more complex project, workers had to put in time to build a model in the yard for an engineer to review.
 Other times, managers would only find out about required changes once a project was under way.

-Total Access examined several scaffold design technology solutions and selected Avontus Software’s Scaffold Designer.
+Total Access examined several scaffold design technology solutions and selected Avontus Software’s Avontus Designer.
 Managers felt that the tool had the best 3D visualization, gear lists and load calculation.

 Thanks to the software, Total Access no longer needs to involve an engineer until a job is accepted in most cases, and the approval process is much faster.
 A draftsman can now create a computer model in a fraction of the time it once took to construct a sample structure in the yard.

 Instead of extensive back and forth, engineers can now look at the visual representation and simply sign off or make any changes needed.
 Draftsmen also have the opportunity to provide multiple options for the engineer to choose from.
 Engineers review designs more quickly and don’t need to make as many site visits.
 If Total Access does engage an engineer in advance, such as on a major job, the expense is reduced.